martinmaguire89/milestone-project-4/README.md

 ## User Stories
-*	As a user, I want
+*	As a user, I want the initial page to be eye catching
-*	As a user, I want it
+*	As a user, I want it to be easy to navigate
-*	As a user, I want to
+*	As a user, I want it to be easy to register if i need to.
-* As a User, I want to
-*	As a User, I want to
+* As a User, I want it easy to browse different beers
-* As a User, I want to
+*	As a User, I want it to be easy for me to pay for any products

 ## Wireframe